fauchald1/BERT_multi_class/readme.md

 ### Installation
-Make sure you have python installed in your environment (preferably a python version preceding 3.9), then run `pip install  -r requirements.txt` to install the needed packages.
+Make sure you have python installed in your environment (preferably a python version preceding 3.9), then run

+`pip install  -r requirements.txt`

+to install the needed packages.
 Sometimes torch doesnt install properly.
-In this case go to [pytorch](https://pytorch.org/) and follow recommended installation instructions for your environment. `Python3.9` seems to not work correctly for these installations.
+In this case go to [pytorch](https://pytorch.org/) and follow recommended installation instructions for your environment.
+Python 3.9 seems to currently not work correctly for these installations.

 ### Data
 Four data-sets are included in this package.